 Purpose-made ones also come in heat-proof glass.

-Be forewarned: any procedure calling for a Double Boiler usually also involves you standing and stirring for quite a long time.
-Many of the uses of a Double Boiler such as melting chocolate and making polenta, puddings and custard can now be done with less fuss in the microwave.
+Be forewarned: any procedure calling for a double boiler usually also involves you standing and stirring for quite a long time.
+Some cooks feel that many of the uses of a double boiler such as melting chocolate and making polenta, puddings and custard can now be done with less fuss in the microwave.

-Don’t fill the bottom saucepan all the way up.
+Don’t fill the bottom saucepan all the way up with water.
 The water shouldn’t contact the bottom of the upper pan.
 Watch the water in the bottom pan, to make sure there’s always some in it, so that you don’t ruin the bottom saucepan.